-Planning for spring break doesn’t have to mean mapping out a trip to the beach.
+Planning for spring break doesn’t have to mean a trip to the beach.

 Sometimes you want to slow things down for a few days, stay close to home and have fun as a family.
 If you're looking for those simple pleasures, let us show you how to put together a spring break adventure in The Bend.

 Indiana’s first zoo reopens for the season March 31, just in time for spring break (there are also scheduled Winter Days on March 18-19).
 If you haven't been in awhile, or ever, it's time to go back and the giraffes!
 The zoo also features okapi, snow leopard, red pandas or any of the other 400-some zoo inhabitants.
 Don’t forget to hitch a ride on the Zoo Train and grab a snack during your visit.